 When do I need a permit?

 Whether you're marching on city hall, holding a candlelight vigil, or picketing outside a private business or residence you should check your local permit ordinance before you put on your marching shoes and pull out the megaphone.

 While regulations vary, here are some guidelines:

 - The government can't prohibit marches on public sidewalks or streets, or rallies in most public parks or plazas.
-But it can often require a permit to regulate competing uses of the area and to ensure you respect reasonable time, place and manner restrictions.
+But it can often require a permit to regulate competing uses of the area and to ensure you respect reasonable time, and place and manner restrictions.

 - You shouldn’t need a permit for demonstrations that don't "realistically present serious traffic, safety, and competing-use concerns beyond those presented on a daily basis by ordinary use of the streets and sidewalks."
-If you hold a small rally in a public park or march on on the sidewalk and obey traffic laws, you generally won’t need a permit.
+If you hold a small rally in a public park or march on the sidewalk and obey traffic laws, you generally won’t need a permit.

-When should I apply for my permit?
+When Should I apply for my permit?

 Most permit ordinances require that an application be submitted a few days in advance, so be sure to give officials sufficient notice.
 But advance notice periods should be days, not weeks, and there should be an exception to allow demonstrations in response to breaking news.
 Some activists have successfully challenged ordinances that fail to meet these standards.

 An ordinance is invalid if it's unreasonably or unnecessarily burdensome, if it prevents you from communicating your message, or if it's selectively enforced.
 Remember: the government can’t discriminate against you for the content of your speech.
 This means that city officials may not impose additional burdens or costs on you because your message is controversial.